 How Do Organizations Use Livestreaming for Virtual Fundraising?

 Live-streaming video allows organizations to connect with their supporters and tell their stories.
-It is the closest thing to a live event during these times, in terms of making a real connection with viewers.
-Live stream works great on social media, as it provides the added benefit of increased reach when shared on social media platforms.
+Making a real connection with supporters is how effective live stream fundraising works.
+Streaming on social media provides the added benefit of increased reach when shared on social media platforms.

-Here are some ways nonprofits are using live streaming in virtual fundraising campaigns:
+Here are some ways nonprofits use live streaming in virtual fundraising campaigns:

 - Live Stream Campaign Kick-Offs or Virtual Pep Rallies (especially for P2P campaigns to motivate fundraisers)